azerothcore/azerothcore-exitcode-script/README.md

 By default I have added a custom exit code "15", if you want to add your own custom exit codes and change what should happen you only need to make a new `if %errorlevel% == your_exit_code` and then add what should happen within.

+You can learn more about ExitCodes in AzerothCore [here](https://www.azerothcore.org/wiki/exitcodes).

 ## Exit Codes

 By default these are the exit codes: